subhk/FeastKit.jl/README.md

 5. **Parallel execution**: Use `parallel=:auto` to automatically select the best backend
 6. **HPC clusters**: Use `parallel=:mpi` or `feast_hybrid()` for optimal cluster performance
 7. **Hybrid parallelism**: Combine MPI processes with threading for maximum performance
-8. **Load balancing**: FEAST automatically distributes contour points for optimal load balancing
+8. **Load balancing**: Feast automatically distributes contour points for optimal load balancing

 ## Limitations

-This is a Julia translation of the original FEAST library.
+This is a Julia translation of the original Feast library.
 Some features from the original may not be fully implemented:

 - Custom contour integration is partially implemented
 - Some advanced PFEAST (parallel) features are not included